Jane Lapotaire: Acting career

-Lapotaire's studied at the Bristol Old Vic Theatre School from 1961 to 1963.
+Lapotaire studied at the Bristol Old Vic Theatre School from 1961 to 1963.
 At that time, the programme was a two-year course, unlike today's three-year course.
 Lapotaire had earlier auditioned for the Royal Academy of Dramatic Art (RADA) in London, but failed to get in.
 She joined the Bristol Old Vic theatre company in 1965 and the National Theatre in 1967.
 She was also a founding member of The Young Vic Theatre in 1970/1971 and moved to the Royal Shakespeare Company in 1974.

 Her performance in the title role of Marie Curie (1977) first brought her to wide attention.
 In 1978, she performed the title role Édith Piaf for Pam Gems's play Piaf, directed by Howard Davies for the Royal Shakespeare Company, in Stratford-upon-Avon and in London at the Warehouse Theatre, Covent Garden in 1979.
 Two years later, the show moved to Broadway.
 Lapotaire won the Tony Award for Best Actress in a Play that year.

 She returned to the Royal Shakespeare Company in October–November 2013 as the Duchess of Gloucester in Gregory Doran's adaptation of Richard II with David Tennant in the title role.
 This was followed in October–December 2015 as Queen Isobel in Henry V. On Christmas Day in 2014, she appeared as Princess Irina Kuragin in season five, episode nine of Downton Abbey.

 Writing

-Lapotaire has written a number of memoirs: Grace and Favour (1989), Out of Order: A Haphazard Journey Through One Woman's Year (1999), and Everybody's Daughter, Nobody's Child (2007), which includes an account of her childhood growing up in Levington Road, Ipswich.
+Lapotaire wrote a number of memoirs: Grace and Favour (1989), Out of Order: A Haphazard Journey Through One Woman's Year (1999), and Everybody's Daughter, Nobody's Child (2007), which includes an account of her childhood growing up in Levington Road, Ipswich.

-Personal life
+Personal life and death

+Lapotaire was married to Oliver Wood from 1965 to 1967, the relationship ending in divorce.

-Lapotaire was married to director Roland Joffé from 1974 to 1980; they had one son, screenwriter and director Rowan Joffé (born 1973).
+She was then married to director Roland Joffé from 1974 to 1980, with whom she had a son, screenwriter and director Rowan Joffé (born 1973).
 Following their divorce, she was for a time the partner of actor Michael Pennington.

-On 11 January 2000, while preparing to teach a course on Shakespeare at the Ecole Internationale in Paris, Lapotaire suffered a massive cerebral haemorrhage.
-Four days after her collapse, she underwent a six-hour surgery and spent the next three weeks largely unconscious.
-She writes about her recovery in Time Out of Mind.
+On 11 January 2000, while preparing to teach a course on Shakespeare at the École Internationale in Paris, Lapotaire suffered a massive cerebral haemorrhage.
+Four days after her collapse, she underwent a six-hour operation and spent the next three weeks largely unconscious.
+She wrote about her recovery in Time Out of Mind.

+Lapotaire died on 5 March 2026, at the age of 81.

 Associations

-Lapotaire is honorary president of the Bristol Old Vic Theatre Club, and is president of the Friends of Shakespeare's Globe.
+Lapotaire was honorary president of the Bristol Old Vic Theatre Club, and was president of the Friends of Shakespeare's Globe.